-Focus Area WTC actions Timescales Financial Considerations 1.
-Beach attractions 1a) To retain high quality attraction sites on Weymouth beach 1a) Ongoing 1a) Income generation 1b) To seek to consolidate the current four attraction sites into one larger site.
+Focus Area WTC actions Timescales Financial 1.
+Beach attractions 1a) To retain high quality attraction sites on Weymouth beach 1a) Ongoing Considerations 1a) Income generation 1b) To seek to consolidate the current four attraction sites into one larger site.
 Predominantly focusing the attractions on vintage elements, but to include a proportion of modern.
 1b) By April 2025 1b) Costs Associated with planning process.
 Impact on income generation.
 Officer time.
 2. Enhancing the Promenade 2a) Develop an events programme for bandstand music in this area so there is some form of entertainment every night on the seafront during peak season e.g. Monday fireworks, Tuesday live music on a café decking etc 2a) Trial Summer 2024 2a) Officer time and potential costs of performers.
 Income generation from sponsorship 2b) Develop a programme of pop up themed market events to appeal to a wide variety of users e.g. food, crafts, farmers etc 2b) Near term 2b) Officer time Income generation 2c) Introduce a street entertainers spot on the promenade which can host a variety of acts e.g. buskers, clowning, dance, living statue etc 2c) Trial Summer 2024 2c) Officer time 2d) Increase the number of benches on the Seafront, particularly in the area of the Jubilee Clock by 20% 2d) Near term/ mid term 2d) Officer time and funded through memorialisation and/or other income e.g. CIL

-3. Catering facilities along the Promenade 3a) When future leases become available for renewal, officers should seek different offerings to what is already available from current tenants 3b) To explore a permanent street food offering 3a) When leases are up for renewal 3b) Long term 3a) Funding investment from private sector operators Income generation 3b) Officer time Income Generation 4.
-Enhancing Greenhill and Preston Beach 4a) To prioritise investment and revenue to this area of the resort to raise overall standards 4b) To work in partnership with Friends of Greenhill Gardens, Greenhill Community Interest Company and other stakeholders to provide additional facilities and make improvements to this area.
-Continue to meet with stakeholders on a regular 4a) Ongoing 4b) Mid -term/ Long term TBC following exploration TBC following exploration dc) To work with partners to encourage and support outdoor sporting activities in this area and the wider resort.
+20) Investigate on a summary 20) Mid to mo 2e) Investigate one or more, permanent, metered, electric hook-ups at Jubilee Clock for small/medium events 2e) Mid-term priority 3.
+Catering facilities along the Promenade 3a) When future leases become available for renewal, officers should seek different offerings to what is already 3a) When leases are up for renewal 3a) Funding investment from private sector operators available from current tenants Income generation 3b) To explore a permanent street food offering, including metered mains electric and water hook-up, to eliminate the use of fossil fuels.
+3b) Long term 3b) Officer time Income Generation 4.
+Enhancing Greenhill and Preston Beach 4a) To prioritise investment and revenue to this area of the resort to raise overall standards 4a) Ongoing TBC following exploration 4b) To work in partnership with Friends of Greenhill Gardens, Greenhill Community Interest Company and other stakeholders to provide additional facilities and make improvements to this area.
+Continue to meet with stakeholders on a regular basis to discuss ideas.
+4b) Mid -term/ Long term TBC following exploration 4c) To work with partners to encourage and support outdoor sporting activities in this area and the wider resort.
 Officers to form relationships with community groups e.g. sea swimmers and meet with them regularly.
-4c) Ongoing 4c) Officer time 4d) To support and encourage the physical and mental health benefits that the activities on offer in this area provide 4d) Ongoing 4d) Officer time (Community development to realise benefits and communications team to promote) 4e) Explore the development and installation of childrens park, play equipment, splash park etc 4f) Introduction of free to use BBQ sites in this area and the wider resort 4e) Long term 4f) Summer 2024 4e) Officer timeCapital costs4f) Officer timeCapital costs
+4c) Ongoing 4c) Officer time 4d) To support and encourage the physical and mental health benefits that the activities on offer in this area provide 4d) Ongoing 4d) Officer time (Community development to realise benefits and communications team to promote) 4e) Explore the development and installation of childrens park, play equipment, splash park etc 4e) Long term 4e) Officer time Capital costs 4f) Introduction of free to use BBQ sites in this area and the wider resort 4f) Summer 2024 4f) Officer time Capital costs